 How Podiatrists Can Help Determine Your Orthotic Needs

-How find the right orthotics starts with scheduling an appointment with a doctor, most likely a podiatrist who specializes in foot conditions.
+If you’re wondering how to find the right orthotics, it starts with scheduling an appointment with a foot specialist, most likely a podiatrist who specializes in foot conditions.
 He or she will likely ask you a few questions to better understand your symptoms and when they first started.
 They will also ask what activities make your symptoms worse and which make them better.
 From there, he or she will conduct a physical exam and look for any deformities or abnormalities.

 Generally speaking, here are some signs you might need orthotics: